nazavode/nazavode.github.io/content/post/sycl.md

 #### Just standard C++11

-Luckily enough, no weird keyword or syntax is involved, just standard C++11 code [^1].
+Luckily enough, no weird keyword or syntax is involved, just standard C++11 code [^cxxstd].
 Note that in the previous example all invocable objects are passed as regular lambdas.

-[^1]: the SYCL specification is actually based on C++11 but this restriction applies only
+[^cxxstd]: the SYCL specification is actually based on C++11 but this restriction applies only
     to the body of the kernel lambda, e.g. the only code that is going to be actually compiled by device backends.
 In the example I used some C++17 library stuff ([`std::data()`](https://en.cppreference.com/w/cpp/iterator/data) for instance),